wundergraph/wundergraph/docs-website/src/pages/docs/clients-reference/swr.md

 ---
-title: SWR Client
+title: SWR client
-pageTitle: WunderGraph SWR Client
-description: SWR Client reference
+description: Reference documentation for the WunderGraph SWR Client.
 ---

 The SWR Client is our default client for React projects.
 It's a lightweight wrapper around the [SWR](https://swr.vercel.app/) library from Vercel.